mamkat2007/mamkat2007/README.md

 ## Hi there 👋

+I am a Student looking to collaborate on open source projects

 <!--
 **mamkat2007/mamkat2007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.